 What are my Maine Military and Veterans Bureau of Motor Vehicles (BMV) Benefits?

-Maine Military Service Driver's License Designation: A military service driver's license designator is available for Service members and Veterans.
+Maine Military Service Driver's License Designation: Maine offers a military service driver's license designator for eligible Service members and Veterans.

 Who is eligible for Maine Military Service Driver's License Designation?
-To be eligible applicants must be serving in the military or a Veteran that received an honorable discharge from the U.S. Armed Forces.
+To be eligible applicants must be a Service member currently serving in the U.S. Armed Forces or a Veteran who received an honorable discharge.

-Veterans must provide their DD214, certification from the VA or the U.S. Armed Forces verifying their military service and honorable discharge.
+Veterans must provide a copy of their DD214, certification from the VA or the U.S. Armed Forces verifying their military service and that they received an honorable discharge.

-Applicants will also have to bring documentation verifying Maine residency and legal presence in the U.S. (a complete list of acceptable documents can be found in the Maine Real ID Brochure).
+Applicants will also have to bring documentation verifying Maine residency and legal presence in the U.S. (a complete list of acceptable documents can be found in the Maine Real ID Fact Sheet).

-Veterans that have loss, or loss the use of both legs are also eligible.
-For these Veterans the Maine Disabled Veterans license plates are exempt from all motor vehicle related fees to include excise tax, sales tax, registration and title fees for vehicles with a registered weight of 26,000 lbs. or less.
+Maine Disabled Veterans who have loss, or loss the use of both legs are also exempt from all motor vehicle related fees to include excise tax, sales tax, registration and title fees for vehicles with a registered weight of 26,000 lbs. or less.

 Maine Special Veteran License Plate: Any Veteran who has been honorably discharged from the U.S. Armed Forces, or a Service member who has served for at least three years and continues to serve are eligible for the Maine Special Veteran license plate.
 Veterans must provide their DD214, certification from the VA or the U.S. Armed Forces verifying their military service and honorable discharge.

 There are 35 Commemorative Veteran decals available for display on this plate.
 Registration fees vary based on registered vehicle weight.